 Planning your trip by type of holiday

-With changing weather patterns and various regions offering different kinds of game viewing both in and out of season, strictly speaking there is no set time to go on safari.
+With changing weather patterns and various regions offering different kinds of game viewing both in and out of season, strictly speaking, there is no set time to go on safari.
 Having said that though, most places will have a certain period when viewing is at its very best.

 When to go?: Generally speaking May – October, with July being the best month.

-The dry season is prime animal viewing time because the lack of grass and thick bush helps to increase visibility.
+The dry season is prime animal viewing time because of the lack of grass and thick bush helps to increase visibility.
 Wildlife and birds tend to congregate around limited water sources further making it easy to spot them.

 Tip: The wetter months are better for birding.
 This is when nesting/breeding takes place and migrant species are present, so bird-lovers take note.

-When to book?: Natasha at Portfolio Journeys recommends booking at least 18 months in advance if you’re planning to go on safari in peak season (ie SA’s winter).
+When to book?: Natasha at Portfolio Journeys recommends booking at least 18 months in advance if you’re planning to go on safari in the peak season (ie SA’s winter).
 This will ensure you secure your booking with a wide selection of places to choose from.
 Safari lodges and camps very often have limited space as they don’t have loads of rooms like big hotels.
 If you’re set on going on safari at the most popular time, consider booking far in advance (this is a definite for international visitors who are going on safari as part of a big holiday package).

 Victoria Falls & Botswana